 Ayinde and Thinjom (Carers – Reg.15A – Zambrano) UKUT 560 (IAC) - EEA test case concerning the rights of Zambrano carers to a derivative right of residence under Reg.
 15A(4A), and whether requiring an adult dependent EEA national to enter state care, in the alternative to receiving care from a family member, amounted to an infringement of the genuine enjoyment of their rights as EEA nationals.

-Antonia primarily focuses on asylum and refugee law, representing both high-profile individuals and vulnerable clients including those who have been the victims of trafficking, serious human rights abuses and torture.
+Antonia specialises in asylum and refugee law, representing both high-profile individuals and vulnerable clients including those who have been the victims of trafficking, serious human rights abuses and torture.
 She has particular experience working with clients who have complex mental health problems.

-She is well regarded for her extensive knowledge of asylum law and policy, her academic ability and her sensitivity in working with vulnerable clients.
+She is well regarded for her extensive knowledge of asylum law and policy and her sensitivity in working with vulnerable clients.
 Antonia is dedicated to the advancement of refugee rights and regularly works for NGOs and Law Centres, who are in particular need of high-quality representation.

 She has a particular interest in complex policy challenges in relation to the cessation and revocation of refugee status in line with UNHCR standards, cases of disputed and doubtful nationality and the interpretation of medico-legal reports as independent evidence of torture.

 Antonia is highly experienced in refugee claims from Sri Lanka, Eritrea, Afghanistan, Uganda and the Democratic Republic of Congo.
 Her knowledge of country information is extensive and she excels in presenting complex factual cases.

 Antonia specialises in public and administrative law in immigration and asylum cases as well as in age-dispute/age assessment challenges for asylum-seeking children and asylum support challenges.